volcano-sh/kubegene-website/content/docs/about/kubegene.md

 ## Concepts of KubeGene

 ### Workflow
-Definition of the gene sequencing process.
-The gene sequencing workflow includes the execution sequence information and the tool required for the sequencing process and the input data.
+Definition of the genome sequencing process.
+The genome sequencing workflow includes the execution sequence information and the tool required for the sequencing process and the input data.
 The workflow consists of at least one tool.
 Each subtask in the workflow forms a data stream by its sequential relationship, and the pre-order subtask provides input for the subsequent subtask.
 For how to write your workflow, you can see [workflow grammar](https://kubegene.netlify.com/docs/guides/workflow-grammar/).

 ### Execution
-A certain execution process of the gene sequencing workflow.
-When you submit a workflow, KubeGene will create a execution to execute the gene sequencing job.
+A certain execution process of the genome sequencing workflow.
+When you submit a workflow, KubeGene will create a execution to execute the genome sequencing job.
 For more information, you can see [execution](https://kubegene.netlify.com/docs/about/execution/).

 ### Tool
-Software tools which genetic sequencing use.
+Software tools which genome sequencing use.
 It is a mirrored package of bioinformatics software.
 The tools can be programmed into the workflow in series or independently.
 For more information, you can see [Tool](https://kubegene.netlify.com/docs/guides/tool/)